radiantearth/stac-api-spec/fragments/filter/README.md

 OGC CQL2 Text has been previously described in [OGC Filter Encoding](https://www.ogc.org/standards/filter) and [OGC Catalogue Services 3.0 - General Model](http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#62) (including a BNF grammar in Annex B).
-The CQL2 JSON format is newly-defined and has changed significantly during the draft process, but is believed to now be stable.
+The CQL2 JSON format is newly-defined and has changed significantly during the draft process, but is believed to be stable now.

 It should be noted that the "CQL" referred to here is "CQL2" defined in OGC API - Features - Part 3.
 This is a related, but different language to the "classic" OGC CQL defined in the General Model.
 Relatedly, CQL is **not**